 And the coolest thing is that Pinterest took the best of both relatives.

-So from a search engine, Pinterest took the keyword searchability.
-And search engine optimization for Pinterest is a lot easier to understand and to implement, than SEO for Google.
+So from a search engine, it took the keyword searchability.
+And search engine optimization for this platform is a lot easier to understand and to implement, than SEO for Google.
 That’s because Pinterest is still a younger platform, its algorithm is not as sophisticated at this point.
 And plus, Pinterest is a visual search engine.

-This means you don’t need to write a 2000-word blog post to succeed on Pinterest – you only need quality images and good keywords in your pin title and description.
+This means you don’t need to write a 2000-word blog post to succeed – you only need quality images and good keywords in your pin title and description.

 Well… maybe it’s not exactly that simple, otherwise, why would people enroll in my Pinterest SEO Traffic Secrets program with 7 hours of video content, right?